renaissance-publishing/renaissance/content/chapters/21-races.md

 - **Effect:** You have a *Bind*.
   - You should work out the details of your bind with your GM; your GM has final approval.
   - The bind should pose a real danger to you.
-It must be known to at least one clerical organization in the area where you live—although it does not need to be *widely* known.
+It must be known to at least one clerical organization in the area where you live — although it does not need to be *widely* known.

 #### Optional Power: More than Form Alone